-20 Jun How To Manage A Company’s Compliance Procedures In Vietnam
+20 Jun How To Manage The Compliance Procedures Of a Company In Vietnam

-There is currently in Vietnam a business law system applicable to both domestic and foreign investors, whereby all companies must operate in accordance with relevant regulations on business registration, tax procedures, accounting, labour, insurance, foreign exchange, and anti-money laundering, etc.
+There is currently a Vietnam business law system which is applicable to both domestic and foreign investors, whereby all companies must operate in accordance with relevant regulations on business registration, tax procedures, accounting, labour, insurance, foreign exchange, and anti-money laundering, etc.

 Business compliance procedures are associated with every company, from its incorporation, through daily transactions and even till its cessation of operation.
 These involve specialized areas that require both professional skills and practical experience.

-Governance of business compliance procedures not only helps a company avoid the risks that may cause obstacles and damages, but also assists in optimizing the ultimate outcome, creating a competitive advantage.
+Governance of business compliance procedures not only helps a company avoid the risks that may cause obstacles and damages, but also assists in optimizing the ultimate outcome and creating a competitive advantage.

-For the important values of business compliance procedures, the following six core contents are brought about to potentially help you enhance your corporate governance:
+For the important values of business compliance procedures, the following 06(six) core contents would potentially help you enhance your corporate governance:

-Proper preparation and maintenance of business records and documents is both a mandatory requirement for audits by some state authorities and an internal management tool of enterprises.
-Many mistakes and risks arise from failure to properly organize, arrange, and control one’s documentation system right from the beginning:
+Proper preparation and maintenance of business records and documents are both mandatory requirements for audits by some state authorities and an internal management tool of enterprises.
+Many mistakes and risks arise from failure to properly organize, arrange and control one’s documentation system right from the beginning: